-What most people don’t understand is that the content of the page – the ‘page not found’ message – is entirely unrelated to the HTTP response returned by the server.
+What most people don’t understand is that the content of the page – ‘page not found’ message – is entirely unrelated to the HTTP response returned by the server.
 Just because a page displays a 404 File Not Found message, it does not mean that this page is automatically defined as a 404 page.

 In Google’s own words: “This is like a giraffe wearing a name tag that says ‘dog’.
 Just because the name tag says it’s a dog, doesn’t mean it’s actually a dog.
 Similarly, just because a page says 404, doesn’t mean it’s returning a 404 status code.”

-A ‘Soft 404’ error occurs when a non-existent page (a page that has been deleted/removed) displays a ‘page not found’ message to anyone trying to access it, but fails to return a HTTP 404 status code.
-They can also occur when the non-existent page redirects users to an irrelevant page, such as the homepage, instead of returning a HTTP 404 status code.
+A soft 404 error occurs when a non-existent page (a page that has been deleted/removed) displays a ‘page not found’ message to anyone trying to access it but fails to return an HTTP 404 status code.
+They can also occur when the non-existent page redirects users to an irrelevant page, such as the homepage, instead of returning an HTTP 404 status code.

-The Problem with Soft 404 Errors
+The Problem With Soft 404 Errors

-Sticking with the idea of crawl budgets, if a website has a high proportion of Soft 404 errors, then those pages will be crawled.
+Sticking with the idea of crawl budgets, if a website has a high proportion of soft 404 errors, then those pages will be crawled.
 The process of crawling these non-existent pages will invariably take up needless amounts of the crawl budget assigned to the site.
-Because of the time Googlebot spends crawling Soft 404s, your unique URLs may therefore not be discovered as quickly, or crawled as frequently – thus reducing the visibility of the important content on your site.
+Because of the time Googlebot spends crawling soft 404s, your unique URLs may therefore not be discovered as quickly or crawled as frequently – thus reducing the visibility of the important content on your site.

 How Do I Resolve These Issues?

-Some webmasters choose to redirect all deleted pages to the website’s homepage instead of serving a 404 error, which is not at all appropriate and will confuse and annoy search engine robots.
-The key thing to remember here is that deleted pages or out of stock products should only be redirected to a direct replacement – if a direct replacement doesn’t exist then you should serve a custom 404 error page to display alternative options or products to the user.
+Some webmasters choose to redirect all deleted pages to the website’s homepage instead of serving a 404 error, which is not at all appropriate and confuses search engine robots.
+It’s important to highlight having 404s on your website isn’t a bad thing.
+Deleted pages or out of stock products should only be redirected to a direct replacement.
+If a direct replacement doesn’t exist then you should serve a custom 404 error page to display alternative options or products to the user.

 Will Solving Soft 404 Errors Increase Traffic to My Website?